T-Deekshitha/FPGA-BASED-ELECTRONIC-VOTING-MACHINE/README.md

 The electronic voting machine is an electronic device used for casting and counting votes and displaying number of votes. in this project verilog is used to code and Nexys 4 FPGA is used to implement verilog code.
 4 push buttons are used for voters to cast their votes.
+LEDs are used to represent the candidate whose button is pressed.
+8 LEDs are used to represent number of votes casted.

 INPUTS: